n-at/documented/README.md

 Example of generated documentation you can see at http://n-at.github.io/documented

-By default, documented will look for documentation in the `docs` directory.
+By default, documented will look for documentation in the `docs` directory and documentation images in the `docs/img`.
 [This directory](https://github.com/n-at/documented/tree/master/docs) already contains some example documents. documented will put generated documentation into `site` directory.
 You can change documentation and output directories with commandline options.